MyHush/HushDroid/README.md

 ## Things You Will Need
   * wifi access (to give to the phone)
-  * USB cable to connect phone to computer
+  * USB-C cable to connect phone to computer.
+Make sure to use the cable that came with the phone!
+Others are likely to not work correctly.
   * Read https://grapheneos.org/install
   * Install the correct version of `fastboot` from https://developer.android.com/studio/releases/platform-tools , must have at least 28.0.2 .
 Installing the latest version is probably best
   * `fastboot --version` to see installed version